ryverine/StarWarsRPGFighter/README.md

 ## Game Mechanics

-1. Player selects a `hero` character by clicking a hero icon, and then selects a `villian` character to battle.
+1. Player selects a `Hero` character by clicking a hero icon, and then selects a `Villian` character to battle.

 ![Select Hero and Villain](/documentation/villain_select.gif)

-2. The player and villian have two actions, Attack and Defend.
+2. The player and villian have two actions, `Attack` and `Defend`.

   * __Attack:__ Character attempts to deal damage to their opponent's health (HP).